 Equity shares price movement provides the base for the majority of the market-related activity.
-The confidence of the investors, lending, F & O movement, the growth of the company, competitiveness, etc. are decided by the equity price movement.
-In layman’s term, equity means the common stock of the company.
+The confidence of the investors, lending, F & O movement, the growth of the company, competitiveness, etc., are decided by the equity price movement.
+In layman’s terms, equity means the common stock of the company.
 It is listed on the stock exchanges so that it can be easily traded in an authorized way.

-Also, Equity shares provide the ownership to the holders, holding equity shares is important in the market as shareholders will directly take part in the management and strategic decision making of the company.
-The commodity is a raw material or primary agriculture product, which is capable of being bought and sold in the market.
+Also, Equity shares provide ownership to the holders, holding equity shares is important in the market as shareholders will directly take part in the management and strategic decision making of the company.
+The commodity is a raw material or primary agricultural product, which is capable of being bought and sold in the market.
 Generally, settlement by taking delivery is done by the traders who are having a day to day transaction exposure in that particular commodity.
-So they will hedge themselves by buying the commodity at forwarding rates for the specified date and at the end they will take physical delivery for their daily requirements in the business.
+So they will hedge themselves by buying the commodity at forwarding rates for the specified date and in the end, they will take physical delivery for their daily requirements in the business.
 The second type of settlement in cash is a kind of speculation.

 Trading of the commodity takes place in 2 ways: